 Our premium Physical Education course is open to all students.
-As part of this course students will have access to the following sport options:
+As part of this course, students will have access to the following sport options:

-- Net & Racquet Sports Tennis, Badminton, Volleyball - Invasion Games Basketball, AFL Rec Footy, Touch, Netball - Striking Softball. - Fitness Beach, Fitness Centre
+- Net and Racquet Sports Tennis, Badminton, and Volleyball - Invasion Games Basketball, AFL Rec Footy, Touch, and Netball - Striking Softball - Fitness Fitness Centre

-Students will be assessed using a variety of methods covering a number of contexts.
-The form of assessment varies and will include peer assessment, practical demonstration checklists, journals and questioning.
+Students will be assessed using a variety of methods from skill specific rubrics through practical demonstration as well as checklists, peer assessment and questioning.

 What Health & Physical Education Courses Do We Offer at Safety Bay Senior High School?
-Outdoor Pursuits 2025 YEAR 10 COURSE GUIDE
+Outdoor Pursuits Recreation For Life 2026 YEAR 10 COURSE GUIDE